ParrotSec/documentation/docs/faq.md

 Click on the other button to select the upgrades and finally apply the changes.

+### Security or Home edition, which one should i choose?

+Parrot Home Edition and Parrot Security Edition are identical, and the only difference between them is the set of software that comes pre-installed.

+Parrot OS Home Edition comes with **no** security tools, while Parrot OS Security Edition comes with all the hacking and pentest tools pre-installed.

+You can install Parrot Home and install only the hacking tools you actually need, or you can install all of them at once with `sudo apt install parrot-tools-full`

+You can also install Parrot Home as your primary OS and then install the Security Edition as a virtual machine to isolate your home environment form your working one.

+### MATE or KDE, which one should i choose?

+MATE is our primary Desktop Environment and it is what we consider to be the default one.

+If you don't know which one to choose, go with the MATE edition.

+KDE Plasma is another Desktop Environment with a different look and feel that you can try if the MATE edition is not for you.

+We also support other desktop environments like XFCE and i3, but these are experimental and it is up to you to customize them to fit your needs.

 ### Why isn't $toolname installed?

 We have a set of prerequisites to check before a tool makes its way into our repositories such as: